davidmarquis/grails-lesscss/README.markdown

   * `dir` (optional): the directory under `web-app` where the stylesheet file is located (default: 'css')
   * `plugin` (optional): the name of the plug-in into which the stylesheet is bundled (default: none)
   * `absolute` (optional): Should the 'src' generated be absolute or relative? (default: false)
-  * `bundled` (optional): Is the stylesheet part of a bundle.
-If that is the case, then it is assumed that the stylesheet is already included when running the application as a WAR.
-This is useful fo integration with ui-performance plug-in that creates (and references) bundles of multiple CSS files.

-When in development, the generated `<link>` will link directly to the .less file.
+  * `bundled` (optional): Is the stylesheet part of a bundle?
+This is useful for integration with ui-performance plug-in that bundles multiple CSS files in one file in production.
+If the stylesheet you're referencing is part of one such bundle, then it does not need to be referenced by this tag when running in a WAR.
+In this particular case, the tag will not output anything.
-For other environments, the `<link>` element will directly link to the corresponding static .css file compiled at WAR generation time.

 ## <less:scripts> tag